 - Our Legal team, on the implementation of anti-modern slavery clauses in our supply contracts; and

-- Our HR teams, on practices and checks to prevent modern salary risks in our recruitment process.
+- Our HR teams on practices and checks to prevent modern salary risks in the recruitment process.

-- Gathering feedback and obtaining annual attestation on implementation of the measures from division heads before presenting the annual Modern Slavery Statement to the Board of Directors for approval.
+- Gathering feedback and obtaining annual attestation on implementation of the measures from division heads before presenting the annual Modern Slavery Statement to the Board of Directors.

 Based on these actions we will adapt and strengthen our actions to continually improve our response to modern slavery.